skip to content

 A person dissatisfied with certain decisions relating to the Service Pension can request that the decision be reviewed.
 Such a review is conducted by a Department Review Officer in the first instance.
 A request for a review should be made in writing within 3 months of receipt of the letter advising of the reviewable decision.

-For a list of what decisions are reviewable, see the Department of Veterans' Affairs Factsheet IS135 - Requesting a Review of Our Decision.
+For a list of what decisions are reviewable, see the Department of Veterans' Affairs webpage Request a review for income support decisions.

-The Review Officer will either affirm or set aside the decision under review.
-An avenue of appeal lies to the Administrative Appeals Tribunal (AAT) where a person is dissatisfied with the decision of the Review Officer.
-Legal advice should be sought before commencing any appeal in the AAT, as costs may apply and there may be strict time frames in which to lodge an appeal.
+The Department Review Officer will either affirm or set aside the decision under review.
+An avenue of appeal lies to the Administrative Review Tribunal (ART) where a person is dissatisfied with the decision of the Review Officer.
+Legal advice should be sought before commencing any appeal in the ART, as costs may apply and there may be strict time frames in which to lodge an appeal.

 Other Service Pension Allowances